Jens-Si/Taranis-Poti-Switch-Mod/README.md

 # Taranis-Poti-Switch-Mod
 !!!
 This project shoud not be implementet like this.
-Someone needs to change stuff in the code because i can't figure it out (don't have the time)" !!!
+Someone needs to change the timer i used because i can't figure it out (and didn't have the time)" !!!
 !!!
 This project is work in progress !!! use with caution !!!

 The x9d has a 5th potentiometer input on the lower PCB